 Our Planning Committee members voted to reject the recommendation of our planning officers that the proposal by INEOS would be acceptable if strict planning controls are put in place.
 We decided an environmental impact assessment was not needed for this proposal.

 Read our media release about the Bramleymoor Lane recommendation being rejected by our planning committee.

-Watch the Planning Committee meeting live webcast.
+Watch the Planning Committee meeting webcast.

 Read our media release about the meeting of our planning sub-committee, held on 4 May 2018.

-You can find more background information including pre-application information we received from INEOS about the Bramleymoor Lane site, our detailed decision on the environmental impact assessment and the Government minister's direction attached to this page.
+You can find more background information including pre-application information we received from INEOS about the Bramleymoor Lane site, our detailed decision on the environmental impact assessment and the government minister's direction attached to this page.

-You can also find out more about the planning process.
+Find out more about the planning process.